top of page

 As we examine the wage gap between men and women in Africa, we are compelled to question the factors perpetuating this disparity and hindering progress towards gender equality in the workforce.
 How can we address occupational segregation and discriminatory practices to ensure that women receive equal pay for equal work?

-Please be sure to check out my other visuals in this series on African women's challenges:
+Please be sure to check out our other visuals in this series on African women's challenges:

 ABOUT